The largest privately-funded

 We use a mix of prevention, detection, and auditing techniques to manage fraud.
 These include, for example, defined staff roles, spot checks of data captured in the field, remote GPS coordinate checks, and independent follow-up calls with recipients, among others.
 We use government-issued IDs, utility bills, and other documents to confirm the recipients’ place of residence.

-We manage the full transfer process, end-to-end.
-We partner with other organizations to improve our technology and data but our team directly manages each stage of the transfer process.
+We managed the full transfer process, end-to-end.
+We partnered with other organizations to improve our technology and data but our team directly managed each stage of the transfer process.

 +Who is Propel?

 Propel builds modern, respectful, and effective technology that helps low-income Americans improve their financial lives.
-They are the creators of Fresh EBT, a free app used by over 2 million Americans across the country to manage their food stamp (SNAP) benefits.
-A study by Harvard economists showed that using Fresh EBT helped stretch food stamps by an average of two days per month.
-Fresh EBT aims to support low-income Americans throughout their financial lives, helping them save money and find ways to earn extra income.
+They are the creators of Providers, a free app used by over 2 million Americans across the country to manage their food stamp (SNAP) benefits.
+A study by Harvard economists showed that using Providers helped stretch food stamps by an average of two days per month.
+Providers aims to support low-income Americans throughout their financial lives, helping them save money and find ways to earn extra income.
 Propel is a mission-driven for-profit company, with support from investors like Andreessen Horowitz, Kleiner Perkins, Flourish, Kevin Durant, and Serena Williams.
 Propel has been featured in the New York Times, Wall Street Journal, and WIRED Magazine and was named a winner of the NYTimes’ Good Tech Award in 2019.

 +Who is Stand for Children?